 Building Element Group Building element Data Sources Demolition 0.1 Toxic/hazardous/contaminated material treatment At this stage of the project, it is not yet known the extent of any contaminated land removal and treatment.
-This has therefore not been included in the modelling 0.2 <major demolition works The demolition phase emissions have been estimated from the database values within oneclick using the RICS guidance of 3.4 KGCO 2 e/m 2 GIA for the demolition of the existing building on the site Facilitating Works 0.3 & 0.5 Temporary/enabling works Due to the project currently at RIBA Stage 2 this information is not yet available 0.4 Specialist groundworks No specialist groundworks are known at this stage and have not been included in the assessment 1 Substructure 1.1 Foundations New Build The cost plan contains details of the foundations.
-These have been entered into the OneClick LCA Carbon Designer Tool which provides an estimate of the CO2 associated with the construction of the substructure Refurbished Main House All foundations utilise reused materials with no impact on the assessment 2.1 Frame New Build The cost plan contains details of the concrete frame.
-These have been entered into the OneClick LCA Carbon Designer Tool which provides an estimate of the CO2 associated with the construction of the frame Refurbished Main House No frame applicable 2 Superstructure 2.2 Upper Floors New Build The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software Refurbished Main House No works to existing floors 2.3 Roof New Build The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software Refurbished Main House Replacement roofing and insulation has been included 2.4 Stairs and ramps New Build
+This has therefore not been included in the modelling 0.2 <major demolition works The demolition phase emissions have been estimated from the database values within oneclick using the RICS guidance of 3.4 KGCO 2 e/m GIA for the demolition of the existing building on the site Facilitating Works 0.3 & 0.5 Temporary/enabling works Due to the project currently at RIBA Stage 2 this information is not yet available 0.4 Specialist groundworks No specialist groundworks are known at this stage and have not been included in the assessment 1 Substructure 1.1 Foundations New Build The cost plan contains details of the foundations.
+These have been entered into the OneClick LCA Carbon Designer Tool which provides an estimate of the CO2 associated with the construction of the substructure Refurbished Main House All foundations utilise reused materials with no impact on the assessment New Build The cost plan contains details of the concrete frame.
+These have been entered into the OneClick LCA Carbon Designer Tool which provides an estimate of the CO2 associated with the construction of the frame Refurbished Main House No frame applicable 2 Superstructure 2.1 Frame New Build The material specification and quantity has been determined from an area calculation of the planning drawings Refurbished Main House No works to existing floors 2.2 Upper Floors New Build The material specification and quantity has been determined from an area calculation of the planning drawings Refurbished Main House Replacement roofing and insulation has been included 2.3 Roof New Build The material specification and quantity has been determined from an area calculation of the planning drawings Refurbished Main House Replacement roofing and insulation has been included 2.4 Stairs and ramps New Build